 Given high quality, contextual design, and an adequately sized and located site, it is reasonable to assume a 4-story mixeduse development could be appropriate along Madison Street, a 5-story development along Harlem and North Avenues, and a 6-story development in the Village Center Area.
-Assuming a 12' first floor, 10' upper floors, and a 5' parapet, appropriate heights along the corridors could be that following: Variables such as ceiling height of ground floor commercial space, ceiling height of upper floor office or residential, internalized structured parking, and proposed architecture will significantly impact building height.
+Assuming a 12' first floor, 10' upper floors, and a 5' parapet, and given the number of floors as indicated above, consideration should be given to possibly amending the zoning ordinance to reflect the table below: Variables such as ceiling height of ground floor commercial space, ceiling height of upper floor office or residential, internalized structured parking, and proposed architecture will significantly impact building height.
 However, if new height and development standards are set, the Village should strictly adhere to the standards, only deviating in rare and truly compelling situations.